 8. Form small groups and go around the circle sharing favorite school memories.

 9. In small groups, have parents take turns telling the others three things about themselves that are true and one lie.
 Have the rest of the group guess which one is the lie.

 10. Ask to share one thing that they learned when they were their child’s age.

 11. Form partners where neither knows the other.
 Then do a two-minute interview, answering questions like, “What is your favorite time of day?
 What is the nicest thing anyone has ever done for you?
 Name one thing you are grateful for.”
 Then take turns introducing each other to the larger group.

-Make sure to keep ice-breakers light and enjoyable for your class parents, avoiding embarrassment and creating an atmosphere that fosters a sense of commonality and belonging.
-For even more fun, try these ice-breakers with your students, too!
+Make sure to keep icebreakers light and enjoyable for your class parents, avoiding embarrassment and creating an atmosphere that fosters a sense of commonality and belonging.

 After you’ve broken the ice, use SignUp.com to have parents sign up for various school activities and committees benefiting the classroom in the coming year.
-Classroom readers, recess supervisors, math and science station helpers, parents to help in the lunchroom and with field trips and parties are classic ways to pitch in.
-Parents can access your SignUp for free, from the convenience of their smart phone, right in the classroom -- and receive reminders and information about additional opportunities as the year goes on!
-Plan your classroom SignUp now >
+Classroom readers, recess supervisors, math and science station helpers, lunchroom monitors, and parents to help with field trips and parties are classic ways that parents can pitch in.
+Parents can access your SignUp for free, from the convenience of their smart phone, right in the classroom – and receive reminders and information about additional opportunities as the year goes on!
+Plan your classroom SignUp now!